Floorp-Projects/Floorp/testing/marionette/doc/SeleniumAtoms.md

 ### Update atom.js

 To update the atoms for Marionette the `atoms.js` file has to be edited.
-For each atom to be updated the steps as layed out below have to be performed:
+For each atom to be updated the steps as laid out below have to be performed:

 1. Open the Javascript file of the exported atom.
 See above for its location.